goyalpramod/goyalpramod.github.io/_blogs/AI_agents_from_first_principles.markdown

 Output: [42,2,5]
 ```

-If these are too hard to remember, just replace yourself with the agent you are trying to code and think are the instructions given to you simple and complete enough to help you complete the task, if not.
+If these are too hard to remember, just replace yourself with the agent and think, "are the given instructions, simple and complete enough to help you complete the task?", if not.
 Reiterate.

 ## Models